mdeacey/facebook-gpt-shopify/docs/4_digitalocean_data_upload/4_1_data_initialization_with_digitalocean_spaces.md

 - **Scales Efficiently**: Uses cloud storage to handle data for multiple shops, offloading the app.
 - **Optimizes Resources**: Uploads only when data changes, reducing API calls and costs.

 We’ll configure environment variables, create utilities for checking data changes and uploading to Spaces, modify the Shopify callback to test webhooks and polling before uploading initial data, enhance the webhook endpoint for incremental updates, and update daily polling to sync data, ensuring uploads only occur after successful tests and when data differs.
 The existing `generate_state_token` and `validate_state_token` functions from `shared/utils.py` are used in the OAuth flow to secure the callback, so no additional state token logic is needed for Spaces operations.
+All status fields in the callback response (`webhook_test`, `polling_test`, `upload_status_result`) will use a consistent structure (`{"status": "success"}` or `{"status": "failed", "message": "..."}`) and naming convention (`*_result`).

 ---